popiol/daytrader/README.md

     `git clone https://github.com/popiol/aws_template.git`

-1. Create new github repo on github.com
+1. Create new repo on github.com

 1. Fork aws_template into your new repo